Okay, I iron my jeans. So sue me.

 No small feat considering he first saw her from behind.
 Or rather, saw her behind.
 Though outfitted in a low-cut blouse and micro skirt allowing for easy access (he'd guessed right about her not wearing panties) it was her ass that got his cock’s attention.
 With butt cheeks that bubblicious, he hadn’t cared what the rest of her looked like.
 Yet when she turned around, it was her face that completely ensnared him.

 Fuck, those eyes…

 As he dragged the knotted thongs lightly across her shaved snatch, he swept the ends back and forth in a slow, seductive rhythm meant to tease and titillate.
-It wasn’t always wham-bam-thank-you-mam.
+It wasn’t always wham-bam-thank-you-mam with him.
 He did occasionally like to take his time.

-His attempt to introduce a gentler form of foreplay was met with a furious buck of the girl’s hips.
+His attempt to introduce a tamer form of foreplay was met with a furious buck of the girl’s hips.
 “No!” she snapped, glaring up at him.
 “Not like that!”

 “Jesus, what do you want from me?”

 “I want you to do like I told you.
 Like you agreed!”

 The cat came down so suddenly she barely saw it before it smacked her crotch.
 “Like that?” he snarled.

 Pain bit into her, sending a sharp shiver spiraling up her spine, frying all her brain cells and making her go blissfully numb inside.

 Welcoming humiliation like an old friend, she nodded feebly.
 “Again,” she groaned as her eyes rolled back into her head like a junkie shooting smack.